power10dan/tldrResearchPaper/setupNotes/installingPostGres.md

 ```
 pg_dumpall -l dbname -U username > outfilename
 ```

+I've written a script to automate the time date stuff for us.
+You can find it in
+$PROJECTROOT/lib/scripts.
+Run it __in the script directory__, I know that is annoying but until we have django setup we won't have the $PROJECTROOT variable set.
+Thus I had to hardcode the outfile path.
+Here is an example usage

+    (tldrResearchPaper) SE/tldrResearchPaper | cd lib/scripts
+    (tldrResearchPaper) lib/scripts | ls
+    Dbdump.py
+    (tldrResearchPaper) lib/scripts | ls ../../bkups
+    tldr_bkup_Jeff_28_09_2017_163052
+    (tldrResearchPaper) lib/scripts | python Dbdump.py Jeff
+    All done!
+    (tldrResearchPaper) lib/scripts | ls ../../bkups
+    tldr_bkup_Jeff_28_09_2017_163052  tldr_bkup_Jeff_28_09_2017_165721

 ## Importing
 To import we just feed the sql file back into the database